Ford Mustang SSP: Canada

-Disposition
+Fate

 Most of the Mustang SSPs have been retired from service, with a few examples still on the rosters of police departments as display or DARE cars.
 A few law enforcement agencies still keep them on active duty.
 Most examples have found their way into either racing or restoration.

 With its stiffened frame and beefed up suspension, many Mustang SSPs were modified for use in drag racing.
 The plentiful aftermarket of parts for the 5.0 engine made the SSP platform a desirable frame to work on, but with the dwindling supply and rising prices of genuine Mustang SSPs, these factors have limited racers from converting SSPs for racing purposes.

 Restoring Mustang SSPs have become a growing hobby as of late, with car clubs and websites devoted to the restoration of the law enforcement workhorse.
 Most enthusiasts strive for accuracy in their models, with many scouring for OEM parts, including police radios, shotgun holders, lights, sirens, and other related equipment.
 However, the hobby is limited, as many states have regulations on private citizens owning cars that could be mistaken for real law enforcement vehicles.
 Some get around the regulations by using magnetic decals and removable lights.